 When opting for a bolder palette, it's all about balance.
 Temper jewel-tone appliances with neutral cabinets.
 Select complementary colors that are proven to work well together.
 Pair a neutral appliance — say a white range — with a bolder appliance, such as an orange refrigerator.
 Or, go for a more timeless monochromatic look by pairing matte black with a metallic finish like copper.

 Achieve a light and airy cook space with plenty of coastal charm by punctuating classic white cabinets with a turquoise range, navy mixer, a variety of blue accessories, and plenty of open shelves to keep oft-used items at the ready.
 Infuse a dash of retro flair with a SMEG or Big Chill appliance — their colorful finishes and old-school design sensibility are a refreshing alternative to more clinical-looking stainless steel options.
 A playful pink refrigerator, matching toaster, and coordinating cookware can go a long way in a small galley kitchen.

 Kitchen Appliance Trends

-In an energy-conscious world, where people are also becoming more invested in diversifying their cooking abilities, appliance function tends to be the biggest factor.
-So, blending brand names and going big on quality and function are wise plans for those looking to build a new kitchen, as opposed to sticking to one appliance suite.
+The 2020s are all about technology and smart solutions.
+Instead of worrying about how your appliances look, worry about how well they perform and how smart their energy consumption is.
+In an energy-conscious world, where people are also becoming more invested in diversifying their cook space, appliance function tends to be the biggest factor.
+So, if you've been dreaming of a new kitchen, blend brand names and go big on quality and function instead of sticking to one appliance suite.